cdsittampalam/documentation/docs/Partner API.md

 Connect to the Partner API
 --------------------------

-The Partner API key is a security feature that ensuring that only you can access the Partner API endpoints.
+The Partner API key is a security feature which ensures that only you can access the Partner API endpoints.
 You generate an API key when connecting to the demo environment for testing; you also generate a key in the server environment for going Live.
-Each environment uses different keys.

 :::note